WairimuMW/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * 10-mirror_permissions: sets the mode of file hello the same as file olleh
 * 11-directories_permissions: adds execute permission to subdirectories only
 * 12-directory_permissions: creates a directory with permissions 751
+* 13-change_group: changes the group owner to school for file hello